 When can I audition for vocal ensembles?

-Auditions for Concert Choir and the smaller Choraliers are held during the two advising days prior to the first day of class.
+Auditions for Concert Choir, Choraliers, and Vocal Jazz Ensemble are held during the two advising days prior to the first day of class.
 Contact Dr. Jeffrey Benson, Director of Choral Activities, to schedule an audition.

 Are there other performance opportunities?